Allen Eager: Early career in jazz

 Eager briefly played with Woody Herman at the age of 15.
 At the same age, he took heroin for the first time.
 Aged 16, he played in the band of Bobby Sherwood, then went on to play with Sonny Dunham, Shorty Sherock, and Hal McIntyre.
 Eager was then with Herman again in 1943–44, Tommy Dorsey, and Johnny Bothwell in 1945.
-After World War II he became a regular on the scene around 52nd Street in New York; he led his own ensemble there from 1945–47.
+After World War II he became a regular on the scene around 52nd Street in New York; he led his own ensemble there from 1945 to 1947.
 His recording debut as leader was for Savoy Records in February 1946.
 His band consisted of Ed Finckel (piano), Bob Carter (bass), and Max Roach (drums); two of the tracks formed Eager's first release as leader.
 His playing style on tenor saxophone was, along with contemporary saxophonists Zoot Sims, Stan Getz, Al Cohn and others, strongly influenced by Lester Young; Eager appears to have been the first of this group to follow Young's light sound on tenor, and was the best known and most respected of them at that point.
 Young's assessment was that "Allen Eager is [...] the best of the grey boys [white players]".
 At the same time as following Young in sound, Eager also adopted the musical forms pioneered in bebop.
 He also adopted the drug dependency of a lot of the bebop players in the 1940s.

 Unusually for a white saxophonist of the time, Eager was a member of several bands led by black musicians.
 These included Coleman Hawkins, with whom he recorded in 1946, and beboppers Fats Navarro and Charlie Parker in 1947.
 Eager recorded with trumpeter Red Rodney for Keynote Records in 1947.
 Also in the late 1940s, Eager recorded with saxophonist Stan Getz.
 Eager also played with Tadd Dameron at the Royal Roost in New York in 1948.
 Some of these concerts were broadcast on the radio.
 Critic Ira Gitler commented positively on the concerts: "Whatever he played swung with a happy, light-footed quality and pure-toned beauty".